Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

     <meta name="viewport" content="width=device-width, initial-scale=1" />
 ```

-The code above declares the document type, adds an HTML tag, creates a head element, and adds `meta` tags.
+The code above declares the *document type*, adds an HTML tag, creates a *head* element, and adds some important `meta` tags.

 The first `meta` tag defines the `character-set` (encoding) we will be using.